o-laurent/cartoon-scanner/readme.md

 To digitalize a cartoon, put all your files in the directory "to_process".

-Then type `bash ./scanMyCartoon`.
+Then type `bash scanMyCartoon`.

-The processed files will be found in processed inside a directory.
+The processed files will be found in "./processed" in a separate directory.